Undergraduate Bachelor's Degree

 NYU’s teacher education curricula recognize that education today is marked by competing demands and ongoing disagreements about methods and goals.
 To prepare teachers to work effectively in this exciting but difficult environment, we have designed our teacher education curricula to ensure that each of our graduates will have the understandings and the skills they need to succeed.
 In order to do so, we do not hide from the hard issues facing teachers: we embrace them so that they can be understood.

-NYU teachers are the embodiment of self-renewing people who develop throughout their career in collaboration with, and as an influence on, a growing circle of colleagues.
+NYU teachers are the embodiment of self-renewing people who develop throughout their careers in collaboration with, and as an influence on, a growing circle of colleagues.
 NYU teachers are encouraged to work adeptly with change by understanding it as an intrinsic element of their personal and professional lives.
 NYU teachers have continually displayed their ability to remain committed to working in the dynamic environment of the classroom.

 A Curriculum Rooted in the Classroom